bseltz-cohesity/scripts/sql-scripts/cloneSQLbackup/README.md

 This powershell script clones SQL backup files to a Cohesity view.

+Note: Consolidation and Refresh options require PowerShell to have SMB access to the Cohesity view.

 ## Warning!
 This script can delete views!
 Make sure you know what you are doing before you run it

 ## Download the Scripts